 Although it may seem cynical, I view most people as folks constantly assessing how they can benefit from others.
 As I have grown older, this view has become more pronounced.
 The moment most resolve they cannot benefit from you or benefit any longer from you, the moment they disregard you, or devalue what you have done and/or are doing for them.
 One such ungrateful person told me my contribution was not enough.
 Keep in mind, I didn’t/don’t owe any contribution to this person; my giving was an act of kindness.
 To have my contribution devalued, therefore, in a sophomoric assessment of it, angered me.
 Such an assessment buttresses my position that most don’t think what you do for them is enough.

-Recently, I gave a detailed account to an individual about what I did to address the person’s immediate needs.
+Recently, I gave a detailed account to an individual about what I did to address her immediate needs.
 Guess what?
-Without any semblance of gratitude and acknowledgment, this person proceeded to list many other things they need—never acknowledging what I have already done.
+Without any semblance of gratitude and acknowledgment, she proceeded to list many other things she needs me to do—never acknowledging what I have already done.
 Really?
 Are you kidding me?
 This selfishness is hurtful—no matter how tough one is.
-I don’t want to become a cold and isolated person unwilling to do anything for others, but it’s too instances like this that suggest I may need to adopt a form of this “cold and isolated person.”
+I don’t want to become a cold and isolated person unwilling to do anything for others, but it’s too many instances like this that suggest I may need to adopt a form of this “cold and isolated person.”